-- 4.7 The Rehabilitation of Offenders Act (1974) Exceptions Order 2013 now removes "protected convictions" and "protected cautions" from the exemptions. - 4.8 "Listed Offences" are always disclosed and include more serious offences, sexual offences and those with safeguarding implications etc. Listed offences are detailed in section 5 of The Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (Amendment) (England and Wales) Order 2013. - 4.9 A conviction is a "protected conviction" if: - It does not relate to a listed offence. - No custodial sentence was imposed. - The individual has no other convictions.
-(Where the individual has more than one conviction, all convictions will be included on the certificate.) - It was received by a person aged under 18 at the time of the conviction and five and a half years or more have elapsed. - It was received by a person aged 18 or over at the time of the conviction and 11 years or more have elapsed. - 4.10 A caution is a "protected caution" if: - It does not relate to a listed offence. - It was given to a person aged under 18 at the time of the caution and two years or more have elapsed. - It was given to a person aged 18 or over at the time of the caution and six years or more have elapsed.
+- 4.7 The Rehabilitation of Offenders Act (1974) Exceptions Order 2013 now removes "protected convictions" and "protected cautions" from the exemptions. - 4.8 "Listed Offences" are always disclosed and include more serious offences, sexual offences and those with safeguarding implications etc. Listed offences are detailed in section 5 of The Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (Amendment) (England and Wales) Order 2013. - 4.9 A conviction is a "protected conviction" if: - It does not relate to a listed offence. - No custodial or suspended sentence was imposed. - It was received by a person aged under 18 at the time of the conviction and five and a half years or more have elapsed. - It was received by a person aged 18 or over at the time of the conviction and 11 years or more have elapsed. - 4.10 A caution is a "protected caution" if: - It does not relate to a listed offence. - It was given to a person aged under 18 at the time of the caution and two years or more have elapsed. - It was given to a person aged 18 or over at the time of the caution and six years or more have elapsed.